-Dr. Shana Klein is an art historian trained in the history of American art, with sub-specialties in African-American and Native-American art.
-She teaches courses on American painting, photography, and visual and material culture through the lens of race and social politics.
-She holds a Ph.D. in Art History from the University of New Mexico, where she completed the dissertation—and now book project—“The Fruits of Empire: Contextualizing Food in Post-Civil War American Art and Culture.”
-This project probes how the representation and cultivation of food participated in the broader cultivation of American empire.
+Shana Klein is an art historian trained in the history of American art, with sub-specialties in African-American and Native-American art.
+She holds a Ph.D. in Art History from the University of New Mexico, where she completed the dissertation—and now book—“The Fruits of Empire: Art, Food, and the Politics of Race in the Age of American Expansion.”
+Klein has been awarded several fellowships for her research at the Smithsonian American Art Museum, American Council of Learned Societies, Georgia O’Keeffe Museum, among others.
+She has published research in journals such as American Art, Public Art Dialogue, Southern Cultures, and more.
+Her explorations of art, food, and racism have also been featured on a number of digital publications and podcasts.
+Her next book project, “Spoiled Milk,” examines the intersection of race and motherhood in Victorian American art.
 Klein’s research interests include: American visual and material culture, food studies, race and post-colonial studies, and art and social justice.

 Dr. Medicus attended Earlham College for his undergraduate BA, studying Art History and Biology.
 He received his Master’s and Ph.D. at Indiana University, studying Italian Renaissance art under Professor Bruce Cole.
 Currently an Associate Professor, Dr. Medicus has published largely on sixteenth century artists, especially Domenico Beccafumi, and is currently working on an article exploring an overlooked aspect of Beccafumi's Nativity.
 Professor Medicus is also working on a book length study of art and innovation in the Sienese Renaissance.
 Dr. Medicus has received recognition for his teaching at Kent State University, including the highest award in this category offered by the University, the Distinguished Teaching Award, in 2002.
 Dr. Medicus regularly offers courses at the Kent campus in Early Italian Renaissance, Mannerism, Venetian Renaissance, and Baroque Art in Europe.
 In addition, Dr. Medicus runs a very popular four-week Art Experiences in Italy program every summer, based in Florence, which gives first hand, direct experience of ancient through Baroque European art.